ALANOODLE'S SCALE MODEL PORTFOLIO

 After

-Finally, using a sharp file and much effort, the three flat platforms on the sides and bottom of the forward secondary hull were recessed 1/32".
-The side platforms were finished with pieces of strip styrene (arrows, right).
+After closing up the secondary hull, the three flat platforms on the sides and bottom of the forward secondary hull were recessed 1/32" using a sharp file and much effort.
+The two side platforms were finished with pieces of strip styrene (arrows, right).

-By the time I had finished assembling the Enterprise, the control reactors on the inboard engine slots were the only parts of the kit that weren't reworked, replaced or scratch-built (arrow, left).
+By the time I had finished assembling the Enterprise, the control reactors on the inboard engine recesses and the impulse power unit were the only parts of the kit that weren't reworked, replaced or scratch-built (arrows, below).

 A powered display stand was made from a 1 1/2" thick piece of basswood milled out to accommodate four "C" batteries, a switch and an external power source jack.
-The model is mounted on a 1/8" phone plug epoxied to a well supported 5 1/2" long section of Plastruct 5/16" ABS tube.
-Plugging an external power source into the base cuts off power from the batteries.
+A 1/8" phone plug was epoxied to a well supported 5 1/2" long section of Plastruct 5/16" ABS tube.
+The phone plug provides six volts and a very secure mounting point for the model.
+An external power source can be plugged into the jack in the base which also cuts off power from the batteries.

 Ahh, so that's how they traveled at warp speed.